 Dinosaur Provincial Park camping

 While it’s possible to explore the park as a day trip from Calgary, Dinosaur Provincial Park is best experienced over a few days, which means camping is in order.
-Dinosaur Campground at Dinosaur Provincial Park has a playground, and offers both serviced and unserviced campsites all year round.
+Dinosaur Campground has a playground, and offers both serviced and unserviced campsites all year round.

 From mid-May until mid-October you’ll find a food concession, convenience store and laundry facilities, in addition to showers and flush toilets.
 Camping here is pretty popular, so you’ll want to reserve your campsite well in advance.

 Hotels near Dinosaur Provincial Park

 If you’re not into roughing it, you can stay at family-friendly hotel.
 Your best bet for finding hotels near Dinosaur Provincial Park is in the town of Brooks, about a 30-minute drive away.